-The concept of Prakriti is conceived from the idea that when there is an effect their must be an underlying cause.
-Purusa, the second fundamental element which the Sankhya system acknowledges, is conceived from the idea that every object must point to a subject; in other words, the existence of a non-sentient implies a sentient.
+The concept of Prakriti is derived from the idea that for every effect there is an underlying cause.
+Purusa, the second fundamental element which the Sankhya system acknowledges, is conceived from the idea that every object points to a subject; in other words, the existence of a non-sentient implies a sentient.

 Purusa roughly translates into the element that leads to awareness or sentience.
-Sankhya proposes that a truly empirical evidence of Purusa is impossible to find, and hence, like in case of Prakriti, the existence of Purusa is also conceived through inference and rationalization.
+Sankhya proposes that a truly empirical evidence of Purusa is impossible to find, and hence, like in case of Prakriti, the existence of Purusa is conceived through inference and rationalisation.

 Even though Purusa is omnipresent like Prakriti, its manifestations are confined to limits of the bodies and the internal organs in which it is based.
-A living organism’s body is made out of many parts which are designed to work in perfect harmony so that that the needs of the sentient entity residing in the body, the Purusa, are fully met.
+A living organism’s body is created from many parts which are designed to work in perfect harmony so that that the needs of the sentient entity residing in the body, the Purusa, are fully met.

 The Sankhya system proposes that there are three sources of knowledge: perception, inference, and reliable tradition.
 The order of the three sources is important because inference must only be used when it is not possible to gain knowledge through perception, and if both perception and inference fail we can rely on tradition.

 Perception does not lead to creation, and is a reliable source of gaining valid knowledge.
 If men pass different judgements on the same object then it is because they impose their subjective ideas on the information that they receive through their sense organs.
 However, perception will not provide philosophical knowledge.
 According to the Sankhya school, inference is the suitable method for philosophical inquiry.